-The snow has melted, baseball season has started, and you are already making plans for long days in the sun.
+The snow has melted, no more snow removal service to worry about, baseball season has started, and you are already making plans for long days in the sun.
 But, don’t get ahead of yourself… Before you get too comfortable dreaming about that lawn chair, there are a few things you might want to take care of first.

 Just like we check our home and prepare in anticipation of winter, there are some things around your house you will want to check now that the winter is over.
 Let’s walk through a spring home maintenance guide that will help you make sure that your home is beautiful, well-maintained, and just as ready for spring as you are.

 It’s a good idea to walk around the exterior of your home to check for any possible damage that may have occurred over the winter and general wear and tear.
 Here are some things you should look for:

 - Gutters and Downspouts: Remove leaves and debris from gutters and downspouts.
 Reattach gutters that have pulled away from the house.
 Run a hose on the roof and check for proper drainage.
 If leaks exist, dry the area and use caulking or epoxy to seal the leak.

 - Siding: Clean siding with a pressure washer to keep mold from growing.
 Check all wood surfaces for weathering and paint failure.
 If wood is showing through, sand the immediate area and apply a primer coat before painting.
 If paint is peeling, scrape loose paint and sand smooth before painting.

 - Exterior Caulking: Inspect caulking and replace if deteriorating.
 Scrape out all the eroding caulk and re-caulk the needed area.

 - Window Sills, Door Sills, and Thresholds: Fill cracks, caulk edges, repaint or replace if necessary.